perfsonar/docs/release_candidates/4.0rc2/_sources/install_centos.txt

 Step 5: Service Watcher
 ------------------------
-The perfsonar-toolkit-servicewatcher installs scripts that check if bwctl, owamp and other processes are running and restarts if they have stopped unexpectedly.
+The perfsonar-toolkit-servicewatcher installs scripts that check if bwctl, pscheduler, owamp, databases and other processes are running and restarts if they have stopped unexpectedly.

 The install automatically, configures cron to run the service_watcher regularly.